top of page

 They design it.

 They recognize that leadership growth happens in stages and that people stepping into larger roles are often learning while they lead.
+Ownership becomes durable when expectations, authority, and support are defined together — not when responsibility is simply handed down.

 They stand behind it.